reversesigh/cosmos_node-initial_setup/01_initial_setup.md

 # Inital Setup Guide for Cosmos Nodes
 Written form the perspective of using Ubuntu with a dedicated server or VPS, but most of this will apply if you are running a bare metal machine as well.
 If running on RHEL/CentOS, Arch, or FreeBSD you'll likely need to search for comaptible packages in both official and community repos.
 Some commands may be slightly different as well.

+Whenever you see `gaia` used make sure to replace with whatever node you are installing.

 ## LOGIN
 `ssh root@ipaddress`